Search results for

 By

 If you want to be a successful app developer, learning how to code and build apps is only part of the challenge.
-In order for anyone to actually buy your creation, you also need to upload it to the Google Play Store.
-Then there’s the busywork of responding to reviews, handling updates, monitoring sales, and looking out for errors.
-All of this is handled through the Google Play Console (AKA Developer Console).
+For anyone to buy your creation, you also need to upload it to the Google Play Store.
+Then there’s the busy work of responding to reviews, handling updates, monitoring sales, and looking out for bugs.
+All of this is handled through the Google Play Console (aka Developer Console).

 The Developer Console has grown and changed a lot over the years.
-It has recently undergone heavy redesigns to become more powerful, user-friendly, and intuitive.
-A well-versed developer can use all this to boost sales and improve the experience for their users.
+It has become very powerful, user-friendly, and intuitive.
+A well-versed developer can use all this to boost sales and improve users’ experiences.

 In this post, we’ll go over what you need to know and how to make the most of this control center for Android devs.